LiskHQ/lisk-token-claim/README.md

 # Lisk Token Claim <!-- omit in toc -->

-This repository is a monorepo for essential non-contract services for Token Claim.
+This repository is a monorepo for essential non-contract services for the LSK Token Claim on the Lisk L2.

 ## Table of Contents <!-- omit in toc -->